ogusarenko/mke-docs/content/dev/upgrade-from-MKE-3x/compatibility-checks.md

 ## Output Examples

-Click the heeadings below to view example output for each of the upgrade compatibility checks:
+Click the headings below to view example output for each of the upgrade compatibility checks:

 <br>
 <details>